orbitalquark/gtdialog/doc/01_Installation.md

 ### Linux

-After compiling GCocoaDialog, make a symlink from it to `/usr/bin/` or elsewhere in your `PATH`.
+After compiling gtDialog, make a symlink from it to `/usr/bin/` or elsewhere in your `PATH`.

 ### Windows

 Unsupported because compiling is unsupported.
-However, if you successfully compiled GCocoaDialog, you probably know how to install it.
+However, if you successfully compiled gtDialog, you probably know how to install it.

 ### Mac OSX

 Unsupported because compiling is unsupported.
-However, if you successfully compiled GCocoaDialog, you probably know how to install it.
+However, if you successfully compiled gtDialog, you probably know how to install it.